Taha019/Voting_app/README.md

 ---

 ## Building

 Requires GCC and standard POSIX libraries (no extra packages needed on any modern Linux distribution).

 ```bash
 make
 ```

-This produces `bin/server` and `bin/client`.
+This produces `bin/server` and `bin/client` (executables for Linux, no .exe extension).

 To rebuild from scratch: